webplatform/docs/apis/websocket/WebSocket/onerror/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|An event listener to be called when an error occurs.
-Receives an Error event named "error".}}
+Receives an event named "error".}}
 {{API_Object_Property
 |Property_applies_to=apis/websocket/WebSocket
 |Read_only=Yes